drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/cd1.png){: loading=lazy }
 ##### X-rays

-Solid state X-ray crystallography is used to reveal the structure of a compound, information that could be invaluable when its 2D formula is problematic.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/x-rays-f510d52f'><i class='fa fa-play' aria-hidden='true'></i></button>Solid state X-ray crystallography is used to reveal the structure of a compound, information that could be invaluable when its 2D formula is problematic.
 For example, Dorothy Hodgkin and her team at Oxford were able to demonstrate the structure of penicillin by the resolution of its X-ray diffraction data.
 Dorothy Hodgkin was awarded the Nobel Prize in chemistry (in 1964) for this achievement that enabled chemists to develop synthetic ways to make this antibiotic - and many related analogs.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold